a-nikolaev/wanderers/README.markdown

   * Rumors, information spreading, reputation.
   * Apocalyptic events, villains, and winning conditions.

+### How to build
+On Linux and (probably) OSX.
+Install the latest `ocaml` package for your system.
+Make sure you have OpenGL drivers installed.
+Then just execute make.
+  `make`

 ### Command line
   `./wanderers` loads the saved game if it exists, otherwise starts a new game.
   `./wanderers <seed>` starts a new game with the given seed.